 Web Server – port 80 (http) or 443 (https)

 Raspberry PI can easily host web server services.
 You can opt for Apache (the most spread) or NGINX (emerging one), Both are open source.
-Both allows you to expose for web browsers services publishing pages like html or php.
+Both allows you to expose web page for remote browsers, publishing files like html or php and web services.
+You will browse it by using RPI Internet Protocol address as url.

 With Desktop environment operating system you could also need accessing its graphical environment.
 Anyway, all following tools will be in addiction to Lite ones, which will be available also on Raspberry PI OS Desktop version.